 How Does GDPR Apply to AI Recruiting Tools?

-The ICO audited AI recruitment tool providers in November 2024 and issued nearly 300 recommendations - all of which were accepted or partially accepted (ICO, November 2024).
-The findings revealed serious gaps in how AI tools handle candidate data.
+ICO auditors reviewed AI recruitment tool providers in November 2024 and issued nearly 300 recommendations - all of which were accepted or partially accepted (ICO, November 2024).
+Findings revealed serious gaps in how AI tools handle candidate data.

 Among the most alarming findings: some AI recruitment tools allowed recruiters to filter candidates by protected characteristics including gender, ethnicity, and age inferred from names and other data.
 Others retained candidate data indefinitely to build large databases without candidate knowledge.
 These practices violate both GDPR’s data minimization and purpose limitation principles.

-GDPR creates three specific obligations for teams using AI in recruiting:
+Three specific GDPR obligations govern teams using AI in recruiting:

 • Transparency - Under Articles 13-14, candidates must be told when AI is being used to process their data and make decisions about them.
 This includes AI sourcing, screening, matching, and ranking.